Getting Your Bike Ready for Winter Storage

 Take Care of Your Fuel

-Depending on how long your bike will be sitting, the fuel could get pretty gunky and gross.
-This is why it’s important to ensure your fuel stays good so it won’t cause any problems for your bike when you go to ride it again.
-Simply adding some fuel stabilizer as well as filling the tank before winter storage can be really beneficial.
-Fuel stabilizer is relatively inexpensive and can save you money from potential problems when the fuel goes bad.
+The fuel could get pretty gunky and gross depending on how long your bike will be sitting.
+This is why it’s essential to ensure your fuel stays good so it won’t cause any problems for your bike when you ride it again.
+Simply adding some fuel stabilizer and filling the tank before winter storage can be really beneficial.
+Fuel stabilizers are inexpensive and can save money from potential problems when the fuel goes bad.

-This simple step is important when storing your bike—save yourself time and money in the future by taking care of your fuel.
+This simple step is important when storing your bike—taking care of your fuel will save you time and money in the future.

 Start It and Let It Run

 If you can take your bike out for a brief ride during the winter, that’s great.
-It not, you’ll just have to do with starting it every once in a while.
-This is important and can make a big difference with winterizing your bike.
-Letting your bike run ensures the battery stays good as well as lets the bike do what it was meant to do—run!
+If not, you’ll have to do with starting it every once in a while.
+This is important and can make a big difference when winterizing your bike.
+Letting your bike run ensures the battery stays good and enables it to do what it was meant to—run!

-Even just running your bike for a few minutes every couple weeks or so can make a difference.
-If you’re not going to be starting your bike or are unable to do this, consider a battery tender.
+Even running your bike for a few minutes every couple of weeks or so can make a difference.
+If you won’t be starting your bike or are unable to do this, consider a battery tender.

 Change the Oil

-I know, you don’t really feel like doing it when all your bike will be doing is sitting there, but getting a good oil for winterizing your bike and changing the oil is a good thing to do.
-Having clean oil in your bike while it’s sitting there is better than having dirty oil in your bike that’s just sitting there.
+I know, you don’t feel like doing it when all your bike will be doing is sitting there, but getting a good oil for winterizing your bike and changing the oil is good.
+Having clean oil in your bike while sitting there is better than having dirty oil in your bike that’s just sitting there.

 Changing the oil with the proper oil can ensure your bike stays ready for you throughout winter storage and minimize the work you’ll need to do in the spring to get it on the road again!